miburainc/mibura.com/README.md

 Pull repository into a local folder
 Create a virtual environment with python 3.5.x

+Start by requesting the local.py settings file from Brady Endres or Nick Areias.
+You will need to place the local.py settings file in the directory config/settings/ alongside base.py and production.py.

 *Must use a version of python above 3.5*

 ```